-KAL: I’ve been pouring through all your past interviews, this came up quick, and it’s cool learning about you in a crash course on your life.
-You picked up your dad’s guitar, and you thought he was gonna be upset because your fingers were covered in doritos, then he gave you your first guitar on your 12th birthday.
+KAL: I’ve been pouring through all of your past interviews, this came up quick, and it’s cool learning about you through a crash course on your life.
+You picked up your dad’s guitar, and you thought he was gonna be upset because your fingers were covered in Doritos, then he gave you your first guitar on your 12th birthday.

 Mike: Yeah, that’s exactly right.

 Mike: His name was Doug.
 He passed away a few years ago… He lived in Florida, and I grew up outside of Buffalo.
 I live in the city now.